sola-st/Nalin/README.md

 💡 The names of saved models are of the format: RNNClassifier_Nalin_RUN_ON__FSCORE.pt.
 For example, the saved model called _RNNClassifier_Nalin_22-12-2021--10/47/00_0.817.pt_ was run on 22-Dec-2021 and the F-score was 0.817

+### Correspondence with the paper 📃
+- The testing phase corresponds to **Section 4.2**
+- The user study results of **Section 4.3** are present in _results/Variable Names vs. Runtime Values.csv_
+- The results of **Section 4.4** are present in a JSON file called _results/test_dataset_predictions.json_.
+The JSON file contains the file from where the example has been obtained from, the name of the variable, the value value assigned to it at runtime and predicted_p_buggy which means the probability with which the model thinks the example to be buggy.
+The files containing top-30 predictions are present at _results/list_of_files_top30_predictions.txt_.
+- The files used for comparing with other bug detecting approaches presented in **Section 4.5** are listed at _results/list_of_files_top30_predictions.txt_.
+- The ablation study results of **Section 4.6** are present at _src/utils/ablation_study_results.ipynb_